For info on the thematic structure, see the introduction page.

 24.39 you all take the side of savage Achilles

 "aidōs" is a hard word to translate.
 I stick to "shame" (although its field of meaning is wider) because of its power and its positive and negative connotations which are stated here in lines 44 and 45.
-I would say "[...] and he does not know shame, which so much harms and benefits men".
+Instead of the given translation, I would say "[...] and he does not know shame, which so much harms and benefits men".
 This is a major topic of the Iliad, witness Achilles and Hector.

 24.448 Achilles' hut